MartinGeisse/grumpyrest/doc/concept.md

 The bottom line is that we don't have any validation after parsing.
 Rather, validation is part of parsing.
 If signing up to your service requires users to be at least 18 years old, validate (age >= 18) in the constructor of your SignUpRequestBody.
 If the username cannot be empty, check that too in the same constructor.
-Alternatively, if usernames must be specific in many places and must be validated to be nonempty (and possibly at least 5 characters, and not contain ASCII control characters nor offensive words), define a UserName type that checks these things in its constructor.
-If you have an existing typpe chose constructor cannot be changed, wrap it in a type that defines its validity rules.
+Alternatively, if usernames must be specified in many places and must be validated to be nonempty (and possibly at least 5 characters, and not contain ASCII control characters nor offensive words), define a UserName type that checks these things in its constructor.
+If you have an existing type whose constructor cannot be changed, wrap it in a type that defines its validity rules.
 Or, as the last resort, you can define a custom converter and register it in the JsonRegistries that defines how a type gets parsed and serialized.
 But there is no validation after parsing, period.